Ranganathaswamy Temple, Srirangam: Shrines

-The sanctum can be entered through the south gateway, one the reclining Vishnu is facing.
+The sanctum can be entered through the south gateway, on which the reclining Vishnu is facing.
 The doorway as one enters from the mukhamandapam, also called the Gayatri mantapa, is flanked by Jaya and Vijaya, the guardians of Vaikuntha.
 The sanctum chamber is round, even though the vimana above is an oval projection.
 The circumambulation path (pradakshina-patha) is set in a square, to journey clockwise.
 This garbha-griha is surrounded by a raised square Tiruvunnali, encircling pillars and another inner square.
 As the visitor completes the circumambulation around the resting Vishnu, one sees four additional images.
 On the western wall inside the core sanctum is Ganesha (son of Shiva and Parvati), on the northwestern corner is Yoga-Ananta (Vishnu seated in yoga asana on Sesha), on the northeastern side is Yoga-Narasimha (Narasimha seated in yoga asana), and on the eastern wall is Durga (an aspect of Parvati), considered to be Vishnu's sister.
 On the eastern wall are the carvings of Ranganatha's footprints and footwear, which can be seen through a small glass panel on the southern wall next to the sanctum's doorway.

-The golden Vimana over the sanctum at Srirangam midst its gopurams, its gable with Paravasudeva image.
+The golden Vimana over the sanctum at Srirangam midst its gopurams, its gable with Paravasudeva carving.

 The exterior of the vimana and attached mandapam (hall) have intricately carved pilasters with fluted shafts, double capitals, and pendant lotus brackets.
 Sculptures are placed in the niches of three sides of the sanctuary walls; maidens enhance the walls in between.
 The elevation is punctuated with a secondary set of pilasters that support shallow eaves at different levels to cap larger and smaller recesses.
 The sanctuary is crowned in the traditional fashion with a hemispherical roof.
 The double-curved eaves of the entrance porch on the east side are concealed in a later columned hall.
 Dhanvantari, a great physician of the Hindu mythos is considered to be an avatar of Vishnu – there is a separate shrine of Dhanvantari within the temple.

-The shrine of Ranganatha's consort, Ranganayaki (Lakshmi) is in the second precinct of the temple with 2 main idols (moola mortis) and 1 procession idol (utsava murti).
+The shrine of Ranganatha's consort, Ranganayaki (Lakshmi), is in the second precinct of the temple with 2 main idols (moola mortis) and 1 procession idol (utsava murti).
 During the festival processions, Ranganayaki does not visit Ranganatha, but it is he who visits her.
-Ranganatha visiting Ranganayaki and being with her is called as 'Saerthi' during 'Panguni Uthiram'.
+Ranganatha visiting Ranganayaki and being with her is called as 'Serthi' during 'Panguni Uthiram'.
 There are three images of Ranganayaki within the sanctum.

-There are separate shrines for major saints in the Vaishnava tradition, including Ramanuja, Nammalvar, Desikar, Thondaradipodialwar, Thiruppaanalwar, etc.
+There are separate shrines for major saints in the Vaishnava tradition, including Ramanuja, Nammalvar, Andal, Vedanta Desika, Thondaradipodialwar, Thiruppaanalwar, etc.